 The Lego insert panel on the front door provides a fun point of interest for any child’s room.
 The main panels are generally white glass or magnetic whiteboard.
 Both surfaces can be drawn on with whiteboard markers for your children to be creative or you can leave those handy reminders… “clean up your room” or “don’t forget to walk the dog!” lol.

-We have these doors on display in our showroom and the kids love playing with the Lego and getting their artistic funk on with the whiteboard markers!
+Visit our showroom to see the lego closet doors on display.
+Kids love playing with the Lego and getting their artistic funk on with the whiteboard markers!
 And when the kids grow out of the Lego, it can easily be swapped over to sophisticated timber-grain panel.

 No. 3 / The Modern Take on the Traditional Barn Door